vsoch/gene2drug/README.md

 - cmapGSEARMA.R: runs gene set enrichment analysis with quantile normalization of above
 - findSigResultsDrug.R: parses GSEA results and returns significant genes, drugs, etc. for a specified FDR threshold
 - parseDrugResult.R: format results into object that includes:
--- geneLists: a list of core enriched genes for each drug -- meds: a list of drugs with significantly enriched genes -- report: The full report table from GSEA
+  - *geneLists*: a list of core enriched genes for each drug
+  - *meds*: a list of drugs with significantly enriched genes
+  - *report*: The full report table from GSEA
--- genematrix: a binary matrix of drugs by genes, with 1 indicated significant enrichment -- tanimotos: tanimoto scores to assess similarity of drugs based on enriched genes -- terms: gene set names that are significantly enriched for each drug
+  - *genematrix*: a binary matrix of drugs by genes, with 1 indicated significant enrichment
+  - *tanimotos*: tanimoto scores to assess similarity of drugs based on enriched genes
+  - *terms*: gene set names that are significantly enriched for each drug

 ## PubChem
 2) Extract structure and properties of drugs from Pubchem